whiter6666/CVE/ICONICS_GENSIS64/rce.md

 ## Description:

 This vulnerability allows remote attackers to execute arbitrary code on affected installations of ICONICS GENESIS64.
-User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.The specific flaw exists within the parsing of TDFX files.
+User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.The specific flaw exists within the parsing of GDFX files.
 The issue results from the exposure of a dangerous method.
 An attacker can leverage this vulnerability to execute code in the context of the current process.

 ## Source: